Ticketmaster Defends Springsteen Concert Prices

 "When Yogi Berra said it's déjà vu all over again, he could have easily been talking about Ticketmaster and another unwelcome surprise for Springsteen fans," said Pascrell in a statement, according to Asbury Park Press.

-Pascrell in 2009 introduced the BOSS act — "Better Oversight of Secondary Sales and Accountability in Concert Ticketing" — and while it has has not been passed, it would bring "much needed transparency to sale, pricing and distribution of live event tickets."
+Pascrell in 2009 introduced the BOSS act — "Better Oversight of Secondary Sales and Accountability in Concert Ticketing" — and while it has not been passed, it would bring "much needed transparency to sale, pricing, and distribution of live event tickets."

 "I have been working closely with my colleagues and stakeholders on revising our legislation and expect to reintroduce the improved bill shortly," Pascrell said.